mablack/cordova-diagnostic-plugin/README.md

         console.log("Location authorization status changed from \"not_determined\" to: "+status);
     });

-### isCameraPresent()

-Checks if the device has a camera present.

-    cordova.plugins.diagnostic.isCameraPresent(successCallback, errorCallback);

-#### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
-This callback function is passed a single boolean parameter with the diagnostic result.
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
-This callback function is passed a single string parameter containing the error message.

-#### Example usage

-    cordova.plugins.diagnostic.isCameraPresent(function(present){
-        console.log("Camera is " + (present ? "present" : "absent"));
-    }, function(error){
-        console.error("The following error occurred: "+error);
-    });

-### isCameraAuthorized()

-Checks if the application is authorized to use the camera.

-    cordova.plugins.diagnostic.isCameraAuthorized(successCallback, errorCallback);

-#### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
-This callback function is passed a single boolean parameter with the diagnostic result.
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
-This callback function is passed a single string parameter containing the error message.

-#### Example usage

-    cordova.plugins.diagnostic.isCameraAuthorized(function(authorized){
-        console.log("App is " + (authorized ? "authorized" : "denied") + " access to the camera");
-    }, function(error){
-        console.error("The following error occurred: "+error);
-    });

-### getCameraAuthorizationStatus()

- Returns the camera authorization status for the application.

-    cordova.plugins.diagnostic.getCameraAuthorizationStatus(successCallback, errorCallback);

-#### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
-This callback function is passed a single string parameter which indicates the authorization status.
-Possible values are: "unknown", "denied", "not_determined", "authorized"
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
-This callback function is passed a single string parameter containing the error message.

-#### Example usage

-    cordova.plugins.diagnostic.getCameraAuthorizationStatus(function(status){
-       console.log("Camera authorization status: " + status);
-    }, onError);

-### requestCameraAuthorization()

- Requests camera authorization for the application.
- Should only be called if authorization status is NOT_DETERMINED.
-Calling it when in any other state will have no effect.

-    cordova.plugins.diagnostic.requestCameraAuthorization(successCallback, errorCallback);

-#### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
-This callback function is passed a single boolean parameter indicating whether access to the camera was granted or denied.
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
-This callback function is passed a single string parameter containing the error message.

-#### Example usage

-    cordova.plugins.diagnostic.requestCameraAuthorization(function(granted){
-        console.log("Authorization request for camera use was " + (granted ? "granted" : "denied"));
-    }, function(error){
-        console.error(error);
-    });

 ### isCameraRollAuthorized()

 Checks if the application is authorized to use the Camera Roll in Photos app.